|

 properties of visual clarity (acuity) are the SIZE (area) OF THE IMAGE being observed, the VIEWING

-DISTANCE to that image, and the ability
+DISTANCE to that image, and the

-a Dyop® spinning ring gets smaller, the (equally sized) gaps and segments
+Acuity).
+As a Dyop® spinning ring gets smaller, the

-become so small that it becomes impossible (sub-acuity) for the eye to detect
+(equally sized) gaps and segments become so small that it becomes impossible

-ring rotation.
+(sub-acuity) for the eye to detect the spin direction of the Dyop ring rotation.
 The Dyop acuity endpoint is the smallest Dyop diameter where the direction

 of rotation of the spinning ring can still be detected.
 It serves as a precise, physiological